LostPotato/Song-Generation/README.md

 one, and retrained it, the model will be able to generate some awesome lines.

 The model was trained twice and I have both of those weights inside the repo if you want to try them out.
-You will just need to change the file locations in any of the line that reference a path.
+You will just need to change the file locations in any of the lines that reference a path.

 Thank you for looking at my project!
 -Ian